MODEL DIRECTORY

 Primary Care First Model Options

-Primary Care First is a voluntary alternative five-year payment model that rewards value and quality by offering an innovative payment structure to support the delivery of advanced primary care.
-The model tests whether delivery of advanced primary care can reduce total cost of care, accommodating practices at multiple stages of readiness to assume accountability for patient outcomes.
+Primary Care First was a voluntary alternative five-year payment model that rewarded value and quality by offering an innovative payment structure to support the delivery of advanced primary care.
+It prioritized the clinician-patient relationship, enhanced care for patients with complex chronic needs, and focused financial incentives on improved health outcomes.

 RCHD